Skip to main content

 Cost If insurance coverage for either is low, inpatient care is more costly than outpatient care.
 Obviously, the costs of hospitalization present a barrier for many seeking help.

-Potential Stigma There is a feeling by some that a stigma is attached to being hospitalized for mental health or substance use disorders.
+Potential Stigma There is a feeling among some that a stigma is attached to being hospitalized for mental health or substance use disorders.
 This perception often deters people from receiving the treatment they require.

 Outpatient Care